geopm/geopm/service/docs/source/runtime.rst

 Introduction
 ------------

-GEOPM Runtime creates a bridge between GEOPM’s :doc:`application instrumentation interfaces <geopm_prof.3>` and :doc:`platform monitoring/control interfaces <geopm_pio.7>`.
+The GEOPM Runtime creates a bridge between GEOPM’s :doc:`application instrumentation interfaces <geopm_prof.3>` and :doc:`platform monitoring/control interfaces <geopm_pio.7>`.

-By default, the GEOPM Runtime presents relationships between application instrumentation and platform-monitoring interfaces in a report.
+By default, the GEOPM Runtime presents relationships between application instrumentation and platform-monitoring interfaces in a *report*.
 For more complex interactions, such as dynamic control of platform settings, different GEOPM *agents* can be utilized.
 For more information on user-facing GEOPM Runtime launch options, please refer to :doc:`geopmlaunch(1)<geopmlaunch.1>`